ivanbeltrame/QuizPatente/README.md

-## This project has been moved [ivanbeltrame/apps](https://github.com/ivanbeltrame/apps) under quiz-patente
+## This project has been moved to [ivanbeltrame/apps](https://github.com/ivanbeltrame/apps) under quiz-patente

 # Quiz Patente B